AniruddhS24/Binary-ISA-Classifier/README.md

 Linear SVMs are also suitable for text classification tasks, so I tried to implement one for this.
 An SVM, or support vector machine, is a supervised learning model that tries to separate data with a maximal margin.
 Unlike logistic regression which finds some decently optimal decision boundary, SVMs strive to find the hyperplane that maximizes the distance (or margin) between the nearest two training examples.
-I hoped to perhaps receive better results with this, but the linear SVM sadly had no significant performance boosts.
+After tuning hyperparameters for both models, the linear SVM did provide slightly better results than LR, but it wasn't a huge improvement.

 ### MLP

 The final approach I tried was using a neural network.
 I implemented a standard feedforward network with 2 hidden layers.
-The input layer took the BOW representation (potentially with tfidf weighting applied) and the output layer produced softmax probabilities across the 12 ISA classes.
+The input layer took the BOW representation (potentially with tf-idf weighting applied) and the output layer produced softmax probabilities across the 12 ISA classes.
 For this model, I used PyTorch instead of low-level machine learning primitives as implementing backprop manually would have been a bit messy, and I had already found the NB Classifier and SVM to produce good results.
-However, I commented on every aspect of the implementation, so please consult ```src\mlpmodel.py``` for further details.
+However, I commented on all aspects of the implementation, so please consult ```src\mlpmodel.py``` for further details.
+Note that this network doesn't perform very well, partially because of extremely sparse input tensors given by the short binary blobs and large vocabulary sizes.
+I also did not optimize this model very well as the SVM and NB model were more favorable in this task.